 The US economy experienced its deepest and shortest recession ever due to the COVID-19 pandemic.
-In fact, the economy is likely to experience a robust rebound during the second half of the year, especially if policy makers continue to exhibit a "by any means necessary" approach to defeat this virus.
+In fact, the economy is likely to experience a robust rebound during 4Q20 and 2021 especially if policy makers continue to exhibit a "by any means necessary" approach to defeat this virus.